 In terms of its portability, this crib is so small and light that it can be carried virtually anywhere and stores in small spaces, such as in your car’s trunk.
 Thanks to its shoulder strap, it’s comfortable to carry around, too.

 With its nylon material, it’s fairly strong and sturdy when maintained properly.
 It has a self-inflatable mattress and sheet that feels soft, cushy and comfortable to an adult’s touch so these must be so for a baby, too.
-Its mesh walls makes it easy to see your baby when he’s in the crib, as well as promote good air flow necessary during hot and humid days.
+Its mesh walls make it easy to see your baby when he’s in the crib, as well as promote good airflow necessary during hot and humid days.

 Once it’s set up properly, the crib looks and feels stable enough that it won’t topple over even when your baby becomes frisky.
 Be sure to check the crib’s stability, however, before placing your baby in it for safety reasons.Pros to impress:

-- With side flap that allows for easy access
+- With a side flap that allows for easy access

 - Folds up small can be carried easily